QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Gravity from Algebra

 \subsubsection{Chaos from (topological) Order}

 Recent studies have revealed the fascinating connection between quantum gravity and quantum chaos \cite{Shenker:2013pqa, kitaev}.
 It is natural to ask, where is quantum chaos in our formalism based on topological symmetries?
 Naively, the study of symmetry provides an organizing framework and defines the superselection sectors of a theory, positioning it in seemingly direct contrast to the disordered nature of chaos, making them, at best, tangential properties of the theory.
-However, we will see that at least in the context of 2d CFTs, the most common diagnostic of quantum chaos, out-of-time-ordered correlator(OTOC) in \textit{Lorentzian signature}\cite{1969JETP...28.1200L}, are completely determined by the Moore Seiberg data of the SymTFT.
+However, we will see that in 2D CFTs the Moore--Seiberg data exactly determine the second-sheet analytic continuation of the conformal blocks entering the Lorentzian OTOC.
+The full OTOC additionally depends on the spectrum and OPE coefficients, which in our framework are encoded in the topological-boundary state.